 While I have serious nerve damage from having had a central nervous system disease, as well as an extended period of “profound” B12 deficiency, I want to talk about how my experience with a low potassium level looks and feels like an extremely serious nerve disease.
 I’ll tell you the story because this or something similar could happen to you, or may have already happened.

 In my case, a pipe broke, causing mains water to gush into my front room.
-While I waited for the plumber I swept water out the front door to keep the rest of my house from flooding.
-When the plumber arrived he said he’d followed water for several blocks as it led to my house.
-This wasn’t because he was slow, but because there was so much water.
+While I waited for the plumber I furiously swept water out the front door to keep the rest of my house from being flooded.
+When the plumber arrived he said he’d followed water flowing in the gutter for several blocks as it led to my house.

 A few days later I was in a huge building with no place to sit down for a rather long distance.
 Within a few days of the extreme exhaustion caused by the two events, my difficulty walking and standing increased significantly.
 I ordered a cane, thinking that would help, and then before I even used the cane, I ordered a rolling walker.

 I thought I would get better if I used more B12, but in fact I didn’t get better.
 Instead it became really difficult to lift my feet.
-I had to give up putting on nylons to go out.
+I had to give up putting nylons on to go out.
 I thought that if I lost weight, it would be easier to walk and stand up.
-It was getting more and more painful to stand up, to walk, to engage in almost any movement, so giving up going to the kitchen for food was far easier than if I’d been healthier.
+It was getting more and more painful to stand up, to walk, to engage in almost any movement, so giving up going to the kitchen for food was easy.

-I lost weight, but that didn’t make it any easier to lift my feet to walk.
+I lost weight, but that didn’t make it easier to lift my feet.
 Also, I’d begun to shake, especially if I went outside for the mail and had to step up the 5 inch rise to come back inside.

 Whereas I’d been able to go to the grocery store on and again, it was no longer possible for me to get into my friend’s pickup.
 I just didn’t have the strength.

 I thought about going to a doctor, but I felt sure that I’d be told something scary, like that I had MS. Since the consensus is that there’s no cure for MS, I decided there was no point in getting a scary opinion that might make it even harder for me to recover.
-Low vitamin B12 can be misdiagnosed as MS ~ Read more.
+After all, I’d already read about how Low vitamin B12 can be misdiagnosed as MS.

 That set me to reading scads of stuff on the internet, both research articles and forum contributions related to potassium.
 Together they convinced me to try more potassium.
 Especially given that I had no idea we need 4700 mg of potassium a day.
 I mean, I wasn’t getting more than a small fraction of that.

-But at the time my meals were being delivered by Kitchen Angels because I couldn’t stand long enough to cook for myself.
-We were given perfectly wonderful meals, but they included a banana only once ever week or so, and the same was true of potatoes.
-So, I ordered potassium capsules, failing to work out the maths, that if each capsule was 98 mg I’d need to consume practically the whole bottle in one day.
+At the time my meals were being delivered by Kitchen Angels because I couldn’t stand long enough to cook for myself.
+Recipients were given wonderful meals, but they included a banana only once ever week or so, and the same was true of potatoes.
+So, I ordered potassium capsules, failing to work out that if each capsule was 98 mg I’d need to consume practically the whole bottle in one day.

 Since potassium capsules weren’t going to work, I researched foods richest in potassium.
 I ordered peanut butter to have for breakfast and lunch, and Maca to put in my coffee.
 Come spring I ordered seed potatoes and grew potatoes that were the most tasty I had ever had.
 At the same time I was using cilantro capsules to reduce the heavy metals in my body.

-Within a few weeks I began to be woken less frequently at night by excruciating muscle spasms that felt as if my whole torso was going to seize up in a fearfully frozen permanence.
+Within a few weeks I had fewer excruciating muscle spasms that felt as if my whole torso was going to seize up in a fearfully frozen permanence.

 That was great, but even better was that my strength was returning.
 It had been almost impossible to stand without holding on to my walker, which made it really hard to do things that required one of my hands.
 To my great joy, as time went on and I continued to consume more potassium rich foods every day, my strength began to return.